GoogleCloudPlatform/PerfKitBenchmarker/README.md

 ==================

 PerfKit Benchmarker is an open effort to define a canonical set of benchmarks to measure and compare cloud offerings.
 It's designed to operate via vendor provided command line tools.
-The benchmarks are not tuned (ie the defaults) because this is what most users will use.
-This should help us drive to great defaults.
+The benchmark default settings are not tuned for any particular platform or instance type.
+These settings are recommended for consistency across services.
 Only in the rare case where there is a common practice like setting the buffer pool size of a database do we change any settings.